trendmicro/terraform-provider-conformity/docs/guides/apply_profile/profile_settings_create.md

 ```

 ##### Applying profile settings to account with data source only.
 This example has a data source only for applying profile settings to an account.
-As you can see, the profile_id will be from the the outputs upon creation or on the link on cloud conformity console.
+As you can see, the profile_id will be from the the outputs upon creation or on the link on conformity console.
 For the account_ids, you can add multiple accounts_ids where you want to apply the profile settings.

 To get the Account ID:
 Open Conformity Admin Web console > navigate to Account dashboard > choose the account you would like to apply the profile settings.
 Notice the URL, you should be able to get the account ID e.g. https://cloudone.trendmicro.com/conformity/account/account-ID

-To get the profile_id, you just need to navigate to the "Profiles" and look for the profile setting that you want to apply the profile settings on Cloud Conformity console and get the profile_id in the URL e.g. https://cloudone.trendmicro.com/conformity/profiles/profile:{profile_id}.
+To get the profile_id, you just need to navigate to the "Profiles" and look for the profile setting that you want to apply the profile settings on Conformity console and get the profile_id in the URL e.g. https://cloudone.trendmicro.com/conformity/profiles/profile:{profile_id}.

 Example Usage: